Exigent-Mind-Factory/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug to help us improve
+about: Create a report to help us improve
+labels: bug
 ---

 **Describe the bug**